ramadani/go-unique-validator/README.md

 }
 ```

-Forcing A Unique Rule To Ignore A Given ID.
+Forcing A Unique Rule To Ignore A Given ID:

 ```go
 rules := govalidator.MapData{